Playlist Ideas For A Productive Work Day

 On my list: Carla Bruni, Joe Dassin's Les Champs-Élysées.

-Or Italian, German, what have you.
-A foreign language-themed playlist share the same sensibilities as with K-pop.
-You won't understand the lyrics (unless you're fluent in it!) so you use it primarily for background music.
+Or you may try Italian, German, what have you.
+A foreign language-themed playlist shares the same sensibilities as the K-pop one.
+You won't understand the lyrics (unless you're fluent in it!) so you use it primarily as background music.